microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/overview.md

 ### DevOps

-The application's source code, tests, deployment scripts (IaC), tests are all available in this GitHub repository itself.
+The application's source code, tests and deployment scripts (IaC) are all available in this GitHub repository itself.
 We also have CI/CD pipelines (github workflows) that build the various application components, and deploy them to Azure Cloud.

 An Azure Container Registry (ACR) is used to store the container images for the application's microservices.
 The ACR is integrated with the GitHub repository, and the container images are built and pushed to the ACR whenever there is a commit to the repository's `main` branch.